Contractor Doctor: Can I claim maternity pay benefits from my umbrella company?

 If a contractor does not qualify for their umbrella company’s benefits, they may still qualify for state maternity benefit, which they claim directly from the government.

-Formal notification and qualification criteria
+Formal notification and qualification criteria for contractor maternity pay

-Without this notification, the pregnant contractor would not be able to claim any employer or state benefits and would have to rely completely on their own resources during the pregnancy and after the birth.
+Without this notification, the pregnant contractor would not be able to claim any employer or state maternity benefits and would have to rely completely on their own resources during the pregnancy and after the birth.

 In order to qualify for a statutory maternity package, a pregnant contractor has to fulfil a number of criteria, and to do this they must have: